AC-DATA-331-Final-Project/Final_Project/README.md

 # Final_Project
-* finding a way to count state name and scientific name at the same time
+* Finding a way to count state name and scientific name at the same time
 * How to space the data
 <img src="images/Rplot03.png" alt="Girl in a jacket" width="1400" height="700">
 <img src="images/Rplot.png" alt="Girl in a jacket" width="1400" height="700">